codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.commit_ancestors`

-The `dolt.commit_ancestors` (also known as `dolt_commit_ancestors`) table records the ancestors for every commit in the database.
+The `dolt.commit_ancestors` (also usable as `dolt_commit_ancestors`) table records the ancestors for every commit in the database.
 Each commit has one or two ancestors, two in the case of a merge commit.

 ### Schema